Trotts Hill Primary School and Nursery

 The DfE has recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
 At Trotts Hill Primary School these values are reinforced regularly and in the following ways:

 ‘Responsibility’ is one of the values taught explicitly as one of our school rules.
 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the school day, as well as when reflecting on and considering the impact of our behaviour on others in collective worship.
 Pupils take part in creating class rules.
 They are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the police and fire service are regular parts of our calendar and help reinforce this message.
 Year 6 pupils have the opportunity to take part in Crucial Crew an interactive life skills session organised and led by the emergency services.

-From entering in Reception through to Year 6 pupils are actively encouraged to develop independence and make choices, knowing that they are in a safe and supportive environment.
+Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school, we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choices.

 Our school ethos revolves around our care and commitment to all members of the school community.
 Everybody matters.
 Posters and displays around the school promote respect for others and this is reiterated in the classroom, as well as our behaviour policy.

-This is achieved through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
+We teach pupils tolerance through enhancing pupils understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying are followed up and supported by learning in RE and PSHE.
 Members of different faiths or religions are encouraged to share their knowledge to enhance learning within classes and the school.